api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 6. <b>Check for bid conditions </b>

-The auctioneer checks the current dAPI value against bids received from the OevAuctionHouse contract to determine if any of the bids conditions have been met.
+The auctioneer checks the current dAPI value against bids received from the OevAuctionHouse contract to determine if any of the bid's conditions have been met.

 7. <b>Finding the winning bid</b>

-If there are multiple bids that are satisfied, the auctioneer finds the winning bid by selecting the bid with the highest bid amount.
+If there are multiple bids that are satisfied, the auctioneer finds the winning bid by selecting the one with the highest bid amount.
 More details on how the auctioneer selects the winning bid can be found in the [Understanding Auctioneer](/reference/oev-network/searchers/understanding-auctioneer.html#parallel-auctions) page.